 Role

-Dr Diane Wren is a Research and Partnership Development Officer for SHAPE disciplines.
+Dr Diane Wren is a Research and Partnership Development Manager for the School of Social Sciences; School of Arts and Humanities; School of Art and Design; Nottingham Law School; Nottingham Business School; and the School of Architecture, Design and the Built Environment.
 She provides research funding support for research centres, research themes and schools.
 Diane also assists with the creation of funding applications to external research funders and with the development of internal and external research partnerships.

 Career overview